 - Methods for handling employee benefits accounting

 The "Notes" section, incidentally, often occupies more Annual reports pages than the financial statements themselves.
 The IBM 2013 Report, for instance, devotes 62 pages of small-type text to "Notes on "Consolidated Financial Statements."

 IBM 2013 Report: The required auditor's statement always appears on a page of its own, underscoring the auditor's independence from the company.

-Annual reports are required in every country with a stock exchange, where companies sell shares of stock to the public.
+Annual reports are necessary for every country with a stock exchange, where companies sell shares of stock to the public.
 Annual reporting requirements exist, everywhere, because the trading of ownership shares is a government regulated activity.
-The requirement that companies send an Annual Report to shareholders before an annual meeting is nearly universal, as is one more requirement: Annual reports must be accompanied by the written Opinion of an independent 3rd-Party Auditor:
+The requirement that companies send an Annual Report to shareholders before an annual meeting is nearly universal, as is one more one more need: The firm must accompany the Annual report with the written: Opinion of an independent 3rd-Party Auditor:

 For example, here are the opening lines from the Auditor PricewaterhouseCoopers (PWC) to the IBM Annual Report for 2013 (filed February 2014):

 To the Stockholders and Board of Directors of

 In our opinion, the accompanying Consolidated Financial Statements appearing on pages 78 through 146 present fairly, in all material respects, the financial position of International Business Machines Corporation and its subsidiaries at December 31, 2013 and 2012 and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2013 in conformity with accounting principles generally accepted in the United States of America.
 Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013.